YusufOkr0/TCP-IP-ForexDataProviderServerWithNIO/README.md

 ---

 ## Notes
-- Commands should end with a newline character (`\n`).
+- All commands should end with a newline character (`\n`).
-- The server auto-disconnects inactive clients.
+- The server automatically disconnects inactive clients.
-- Supports multiple simultaneous client connections.
+- Multiple clients can connect and subscribe simultaneously.

 ---